Public opinion of the 2006 Thai coup d'état: Thammasat University, 25 September 2006

-The second public protest against the coup occurred on Monday 25 September 2006 attracted between 50-60 protesters.
+The second public protest against the coup occurred on Monday 25 September 2006 attracted between 50 and 60 protesters.
 It was held at 5pm at Thammasat University.
 The protest included a political discussion on "Why we must resist the coup", and was organized by the "Dome Daeng (Red Dome)" group of Thammasat University, the "Chula Students for Liberty" group, and students from Mahidol, Ramkhamhaeng and Kasetsart universities and King Mongkut's Institute of Technology.
 "If they [the military] arrest or harm us, we won't fight back, but it will show that their talk about political reform is not for real," said Uchaen Cheangsane, an organizer of the "Dome Daeng" group.
 "The choice in our world is not just between Thaksin or tanks," said Arunwana Sanitkawathee, a Thammasat journalism student who attended the protest.
 The one-hour rally featured a banner mocking the "Council of Demented and Ridiculous Military"; there was no presence of uniformed police officials.